serdaroquai/practise/README.md

 https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/

 * Make a sum array such that `sum[i] = A[0] + A[1] + .. + A[i-1]`
+* What makes this problem hard (and not solved by two pointers is negative numbers)
 * At this point if you pick every pair of elements and check if their sum is >= K you find your answer in `O(n^2)`
 * Create a Deque `d`.
 We will use it to store **indices** (we need the posiiton) of increasing sums.
 Two intuitions:
     - As soon as we reach a point where `sums[i] - sums[d.getFirst()] >= K` we will start removing from the front of the deque to find the minimum `(i,j)` index pair that satisfies the condition.
 This is the same as using a sliding window.
 Since we only store increasing sums this will work.
 When we find a better minimum for current `i` note that for a greater `i` same solution can never be the minimum again.
 Therefore we remove it.